nfxpnk/atlas/README.md

 * blazing fast thanks to Mustache and Marked.
 It primary designed as development platform;
 * supports incremental builds, so only changed pages could be updated;
 * could be setup with live reload or "hot" reload;
-* small list of dependencies (Mustache, Marked, PostCSS, CSSStats, ImportsGraph, D3 and Lodash parts);
+* small list of dependencies (Mustache, Marked, PostCSS, ImportsGraph, D3 and Lodash parts);
 * all internal templates and styles could be overwritten on project level;
 * could be used as simple guide docs generator;
 * Hologram compatible (without front matter section);